 The available financing starts from $1000 and goes to a maximum of $750,000 with terms shorter than 12 months.
 Repayments are made daily or weekly over the period depending on the agreement.

 Bear in mind, though, that you can use the funds for Amazon-related purposes only.
 Here are a few ways you can utilize Amazon loans for your store:

 - Inventory Management: Short on inventory and desperately need to restock?
 Is freight getting too expensive with small orders?
 Or maybe you want to change your supplier, but your preferred one has a higher MOQ?
 Whatever the qualm is, the Seller Lending program has you covered.

-- Providing Better Product Offerings: Looking to improve the quality, design, or material of your product?
+- Providing Better Product Offerings: Looking to improve your product’s quality, design, or material?
 Want to create new bundles?
 Amazon lending can be a great financing option to achieve that.

 - Advertisement: Want more eyeballs on your product?
 With Amazon’s financial assistance, you can increase your paid media budget and drive valuable traffic to your listing.

 Since its inception (which dates back to 2011), the Amazon Lending program has provided up to $863 million in small business loans, with the numbers increasing every year.